mbjoseph/cv/cv.md

 - **Joseph MB**, Preston DL, Johnson PTJ. *in press*.
 Integrating occupancy models and structural equation models to understand species occurrence.
 Ecology.

+- Hannon ER, Kinsella JM, Calhoun DM, **Joseph MB**, Johnson PTJ. *in press*.
+Endohelminths in bird hosts from northern California and an analysis of the role of life history traits on parasite richness.
+The Journal of Parasitology.

 - Wilkins MR, Shizuka D, **Joseph MB**, Hubbard JK, Safran RJ.
 2015.
 Multimodal signaling in the North American barn swallow: a phenotype network approach.
 Proceedings of the Royal Society B 282: 20151574.

 - Mihaljevic JR, **Joseph MB**, Johnson PTJ.
 2015.
 Using multi-species occupancy models to improve the characterization and understanding of metacommunity structure.
 Ecology 96(7): 1783–1792.